-Clean dust and debris from charger and tool vents.
-Keep tool handles clean, dry and free of oil or grease.
-Use only mild soap and a damp cloth to clean the tool, battery pack and charger since certain cleaning agents and solvents are harmful to plastics and other insulated parts.
-Some of these include gasoline, turpentine, lacquer thinner, paint thinner, chlorinated cleaning solvents, ammonia and household detergents containing ammonia.
+Clean dust and debris from vents.
+Keep handles clean, dry and free of oil or grease.
+Use only mild soap and a damp cloth to clean, since certain cleaning agents and solvents are harmful to plastics and other insulated parts.
+Some of these include petrol, turpentine, lacquer thinner, paint thinner, chlorinated cleaning solvents, ammonia and household detergents containing ammonia.
 Never use flammable or combustible solvents around tools.